Home Product Download News Faq Forums About

 Each agent has its own (technical) trading rule.
 The trading rules can use historical price and volume data as input and return an “advice” consisting of a desired position to hold in the security and an order limit price for buying or selling the security.
 The internal logic of the trading rules consists of various functions such as price and volume data access functions; average, min, and max functions; logical and comparison operators; and some basic Technical Indicators.
 In most cases, agents are technical traders.

-The trading rules are created and evolve through a special adaptive form of genetic programming.
-For more information about this, see the User’s Guide.
+The trading rules are created by and evolve through a special adaptive form of strongly typed genetic programming.
+For more information about this, see the User's Guide.

 It is also possible to simulate "zero-intelligence" trading by using the RndPos and RndLim genes.
 With these genes the position advice and order limit price are established randomly.
-This could be interesting for comparison purposes.
-(To simulate complete zero-intelligence trading, select only the genes "advice", "RndPos" and "RndLim"; disable "Create unique genomes"; disable breeding by setting "Breeding cycle frequency" to 100,000; set "Broker Commission for agents" to zero).
+This can be useful for comparison purposes.
+(To simulate complete zero-intelligence trading, select only the genes "advice", "RndPos" and "RndLim"; disable "Create unique genomes"; disable breeding by setting "Breeding cycle frequency" to 1,000,000; set "Broker Commission for agents" to zero).

 Do agents learn?

 Through an evolutionary breeding process, agents with poor performance are regularly being replaced by new offspring agents.
-The trading rules of these new agents are being created through crossover of the trading rules of the best performing agents.
-This way (parts of) trading rules that perform well get copied and recombined while poor performing trading rules are being removed.
+These new agents each get a trading rule that is created through crossover and mutation of the trading rules of the best performing agents.
+This way (parts of) trading rules that perform well are reproduced and recombined while poor performing trading rules are being removed.
 This way, the population of trading rules as a whole attempts to adapt to changing market behavior.
 So the population is adapting rather than learning, as market behavior is dynamic.

 Technically speaking, agents themselves don't adapt or learn since their trading rule doesn't change during their lifetime.
 (Trading rules only "change" by the replacement of old agents and their trading rules by new agents with new trading rules).

-Adaptive Modeler currently does not use swarming or any other direct form of communication between agents.
+Agents in Adaptive Modeler currently do not directly communicate with each other.
+Agents are not connected in any network topology nor do they swarm.
 This is still being researched.
-Of course agents indirectly exchange information through the Virtual Market.
+Of course agents indirectly exchange information through the Virtual Market and also through the breeding process.

 Are there different types of agents?